dellstorage/storagecenter-puppet-module/readme.txt

 ### Foreman

-To use [Foreman] (https://theforeman.org), the `storagemanager` and `stdlib` classes must be assigned to the host from which the program will send the REST calls.
+To use [Foreman] (https://theforeman.org), the `dellstorageprovisioning` and `stdlib` classes must be assigned to the host from which the program will send the REST calls.
 Defaults can either be set within the code of the subclasses (select `Use Puppet Default` in Foreman to use these values as the default), or through Foreman.
 Any parameter for which the default value is a blank string should be set to use the Puppet Default when not overridden, as Foreman will not send a blank string as a parameter and Puppet will not declare a resource if a parameter is missing.
-The definition arrays are intended to be overridden within the main `storagemanager` class, and the default values in the subclasses will fill in missing information.
+The definition arrays are intended to be overridden within the main `dellstorageprovisioning` class, and the default values in the subclasses will fill in missing information.

-Note: It is only necessary to assign the main storagemanager class to the host in Foreman, as all the subclasses are called by the main class.
+Note: It is only necessary to assign the main dellstorageprovisioning class to the host in Foreman, as all the subclasses are called by the main class.

 Helpful Links: [Puppet Architecture] (https://docs.puppet.com/3.8/reference/architecture.html)